Seeing Rembrandt lighting and then creating it

 Subject

 Please get the best possible expression.
 For example, it would be best if you saw a triangle on their cheek.
-Be sure the triangle includes lighting their eye.
+Be sure the triangle includes lighting that highlights their eyes.

 Monobloc with 10 or 20-degree grid

 You may use any power setting you choose.
-Be sure skin tone is exposed correctly and correct white balance.
+Ensure the skin tone is displayed correctly and adjust the white balance accordingly.

 Camera

 Choose the lowest ISO setting for your camera.
-For example, use a portrait lens of 85mm – 100mm; if you don’t have a full frame, then 50mm will be OK.
+For example, use a portrait lens with a focal length of 85 mm to 100 mm; if you don’t have a full-frame camera, a 50mm lens will be sufficient.

 Backdrop

-You may use a black background as well.
+You may also use a black background.
 No other lights are to be used in this assignment.

-Here is one of the students shot from the past:
+Here is one of the students’shotst from the past:

 Photo by: Lauren R. Tercero